The Arts Society (formerly NADFAS)

-I am a NADFAS Lecturer and happy to travel anywhere inside and outside the UK to talk about the Maya and their amazing art and architecture.
+I am an Arts Society Lecturer and happy to travel anywhere inside and outside the UK to talk about the Maya and their amazing art and architecture.

 Some examples of lectures:

 The Maya created one of the most sophisticated civilizations in the ancient world.
 Their achievements in the arts and sciences, along with their complex social, political and economic systems, make them one of the most remarkable culture groups in the Precolumbian Americas.